Texture Ready™ · A Production Standard for Hair · Art & Soul Consulting

 Not a specialty.
 Not an afterthought.

 Like lighting.
 Like costume.
 Like sound.
 Every other department has a lead, a budget, a timeline, and documented protocols.
-Hair doesn't — and the labor falls on Black performers and performers of color to fill that gap.
+Hair doesn't, and the labor falls on Black performers and performers of color to fill that gap.

 Texture Ready changes that.
 It is not about finding the right specialist.
-It is about building the infrastructure so textured hair is planned for, regardless of who is in the chair — before the first rehearsal, before casting is complete, before tech week.
+It is about building the infrastructure so textured hair is planned for, regardless of who is in the chair, before the first rehearsal, before casting is complete, before tech week.

 A production is Texture Ready when the system works.
 Not when one exceptional person made it work.
+The system has six domains.

 The same production.
 Two different rooms.